- Nelson Pass

 - The JFET matching tolerance specified for any of Nelson's projects is the same, at ±1mA

 - At ±1mA, the effect of tolerances in other components of your amplifier will have more effect and be more important than your JFET match.
 Adjusting for those variations is the purpose of the trim pots in your amplifier, and you can make those adjustments at operating temperature.

-- There is no such thing as a perfect component.
-What matters is that you feel you have spent your money wisely and you sleep well at night.
+- There's no such thing as a perfect component, so don't stress.
+What matters is you feel you've spent your money wisely and you can sleep well at night.

 About our current batch of matched JFETs